On-Page SEO Tactics For WordPress: A Step By Step Guide

-Again, as loading speed of your website is going to affect your rankings, it is essential that we go for all the tried and tested methods to speed up.
+Loading speed of your website is one thing that is going to affect your rankings.
+It is essential that we go for all the tried and tested methods to speed up.

-Now if you own a WordPress site, things are again easy.
-You can use these plugins given below to minify scripts on your site.
+On a WordPress site, you can use these plugins given below to minify scripts on your site.

 - W3 Total Cache (which we mentioned above for browser caching)

 12. Make your website responsive

 Having a responsive website is a must if you want to rank on search results.
 As more of the traffic is moving to mobile and other portable devices, responsive websites will invite more traffic.